ExistentialAudio/BlackHole/README.md

 `kLatency_Frame_Size` is how much time in frames that the driver has to process incoming and outgoing audio.
 It can be used to delay the audio inside of BlackHole up to a maximum of 65536 frames.
 This may be helpful if using BlackHole with a high channel count.

 `kSampleRates` set the sample rate or sample rates of the audio device.
-If using multiple sample rates separate each with a  `,`.
-Example: `44100, 48000`.
+If using multiple sample rates separate each with a comma (`,`).
+For example: `kSampleRates='44100,48000'`.

 ### Mirror Device